 Content Page

 Forward 2

 Development and Contributions 3

-Table of Contents 5
+Table of Contents 4

-Pieces for Lesson Plan Launching Points 6
+Pieces for Lesson Plan Launching Points 5

-Process into Product-Informance to Performance: An Introduction What is an informance?
-7 7
+Process into Product: Informance to Performance • What is an informance?
+6 6

-What is a performance?
+• What is a performance?
+6

+• What are the benefits of an informance?
 7

-What are the benefits of an informance?
-8

-Informances vs. Performances: Uniqueness of Each and Similarities 10
+• Informances v.
+Performances: Uniqueness of Each & Similarities 9

-Assessment 11
+Assessment 10

-Inclusive Practices 12
+Inclusive Practices 11

-To support all learners 12

-Guidelines to consider for informances 12
+Guidelines to consider 11

-During the informance 13
+Possible accommodations for informances 11

+• Consideration for modifications in the classroom 12

-Accommodations for the formal performance setting 13
+Possible accommodations for the formal performance 12

-Sample Informance Invitation and Program Cover
+Sample Informance Invitation & Program Cover 14

-Sample Performance Invitation and Program Cover
+Sample Program Invitation & Program Cover 15

-Sample Performance Program
+Sample Performance Program 16

-Link to National Core Music Standards 18
+National Core Music Standards: General Music-Grade 1 17

+• Creating 17

+• Performing 18

+• Responding 20

+• Connecting 21